Name: Hidden Folks

 When game designer Adriaan de Jongh accidentally stumbled upon product designer and illustrator Sylvain Tegroeg's graduation exposition end of 2014, Adriaan was immediately drawn to the illustrations that served as a background to Sylvain's graduation project.
 Adriaan jokingly said to Sylvain that they should make a game together.
 After one casual meeting where Adriaan showed a prototype made of stolen art from Sylvain's website, they decided to dive into the adventure of making Hidden Folks together.

 Sylvain and Adriaan showed Hidden Folks at various events, after which they learned so much about the game that they threw everything away and started over to make it better every time.
-After completely new versions of the game at GDC '16, PAX East, and Gamescom, they went into full production to make Hidden Folks v1.0, which was released February 15th.
+After completely new versions of the game at GDC, PAX East, and Gamescom, they went into full production to make Hidden Folks v1.0, which was released February 15th.
+Three months later, they released the Factory update.
+They are now working on various unannounced features and new areas.

 BIG Indie Pitch Winner